-Retirees Come to Central Texas and the Victorian Hamlet of Georgetown for its Charming Downtown, Good Hospital, Friendly Folks and Relaxed Lifestyle
+Retirees Come to Central Texas and Picturesque Georgetown for its Friendly Atmosphere, Charming Downtown and Relaxed Lifestyle

 Cost of Living: Above the National Average

-Quaint and friendly, Georgetown (population 62,000) is located along the San Gabriel River in lush central Texas, just off of I-35 and about 25 miles north of Austin, the capital city (population 800,000).
+Quaint and friendly, Georgetown (population 76,000) sits along the San Gabriel River in lush central Texas, just off of I-35 and about 25 miles north of Austin, the capital city.
 Snuggled between the Blackland Prairie and the green Hill Country, it started as a farming and ranching community in the mid-19th century.
 The founding of Texas University, known today as Southwestern University and the state's oldest institution of higher learning, set the stage for a prosperous future as academics and people seeking a better life decided to make this pretty town their home.
-In the late 1800s, Georgetown also became a bustling cattle and cotton transportation hub with the arrival of the railroad.
+With the arrival of the railroad in the late-1800s, Georgetown also became a bustling cattle and cotton transportation hub.

 Much of Georgetown's recent growth has been fueled by retirees (40% of residents are age 45 or better), thanks in large part to Sun City Texas, a popular 55+ Del Webb community.
-Started in 1995, it is currently home to about 7,500 homes, 14,000 residents and is still being built across 4,500 acres.
-Three golf courses, recreation centers, clubhouses, resort-style pools, a fishing lake and a nearly endless menu of activities are reasons why Sun City is a popular place.
-New homes start in the high-$100,0000s and top out in the mid-$400,000s.
+Started in 1995, it is currently home to 14,000 residents and is still being built across 4,500 acres.
+Three golf courses, recreation centers, clubhouses, resort-style pools, a fishing lake and a nearly endless menu of activities are reasons why Sun City is so popular.
 Two other 55+ retirement communities, Oaks at Wildwood and Heritage Oaks, are much smaller but also popular with retirees.
-A number of apartment complexes are also here.
-The median monthly rent is $1,450.

-One of the best reasons to live in Georgetown is its appreciation of its past.
+Georgetown appreciates its past.
 During the 1970s and 1980s, town leaders decided to revitalize the downtown and restore its buildings to their former glory.
-Victorian and pre-WWI structures were renovated and refurbished, and soon Georgetown was boasting a wonderful streetscape of colorful historic storefronts, brick sidewalks and elegant residences.
-In 1997, the town won a Great American Street Award for this thriving old town district where 200 buildings look just as they did a century or more ago.
-A variety of businesses, including gourmet chocolate shops, cafes, banks, clothiers and some very good restaurants now reside in these beautiful structures.
+Victorian and pre-WWI structures were renovated and refurbished, and soon Georgetown was boasting a wonderful streetscape of colorful historic storefronts, brick sidewalks and elegant homes.
+Today 200 buildings look just as they did a century or more ago and house a variety of businesses, including gourmet chocolate shops, cafes, banks, clothiers and some very good restaurants.

-There are also two farmers' markets, five city golf courses, fourteen parks, tennis courts and walking trails.
-The Georgetown Public Library has a good menu of services, from clubs, art exhibits and live music presentations to book discussion groups and Internet-accessible computers.
+There are also two farmers' markets, five city golf courses, 14 parks, tennis courts and walking trails.
+The Georgetown Public Library has a good menu of services, from clubs, art exhibits and live music presentations to book discussion groups.
 Outside of town, Lake Georgetown provides opportunities for hiking, camping and boating and fishing.

 St. David's Georgetown Hospital ia accredited by the Joint Commission and is award-winning for pulmonary care, emergency medicine, general surgery, neurosurgery, orthopedic surgery and stroke care.
 Medicare patients are accepted.
-Round Rock (population 100,000) is 5 miles away and has three hospitals and clinics.
+Round Rock is five miles away and has three hospitals and clinics.
 Austin has a dozen medical centers and hospitals, including the excellent St. David's North Austin Medical Center.
-Temple, Texas, 35 miles away, has a VA hospital, and Cedar Park, 15 miles away, has a VA outpatient clinic.
+Temple, 35 miles away, has a VA hospital, and Cedar Park, 15 miles away, has a VA outpatient clinic.

-More than 40 churches and synagogues are located here, and Southwestern University, the small liberal arts college (population 1,500 students), offers the opportunity for ongoing education.
+More than 40 churches and synagogues are here, and Southwestern University, the small liberal arts college (1,500 students), offers the opportunity for ongoing education.
 Sun City Texas residents can also take advantage of Sun City's Senior University where visiting professors present classes and workshops.

 CARTS (Capital Area Rural Transportation System) provides curb to curb van service throughout Georgetown and to surrounding towns, including Austin.
-All vehicles are wheelchair accessible, and most rides are between $2 to $6 one way.
-It also has a curb to curb service.
+All vehicles are wheelchair accessible, and there is also a curb to curb service.

 Retirement in Georgetown has some drawbacks.
 The chance of a tornado is 115% above the national average and a twister touched down in 2015.
-The San Gabriel rose above its banks during the same storm (steps are being taken to build a retaining wall to prevent future flooding).
-Not all locals are happy with the large influx of newcomers or with the fact that large box retail stores, including WalMart, have opened up on the edges of town.
-Some people grumble that Georgetown, a longtime rural hamlet, is growing up, becoming self-sufficient and losing a bit of its charm.
+The San Gabriel rose above its banks during the same storm and flooded parts of the city (local leaders have several dozen projects on the books to mitigate future flooding).
+Some people grumble that Georgetown, a longtime country hamlet, is growing up, becoming self-sufficient and losing a bit of its charm.

 And yet, Georgetown entices.
-It may be growing up, but it still has plenty of small town ambiance, friendliness and civic pride, enough to make it a great retirement spot, indeed.
+It may be growing up, but it still has enough small town ambiance, friendliness and civic pride to make it a great retirement spot!